dsebastien/devoxx2015/Getting started with Docker.md

 Comparison: https://github.com/javaee-samples/docker-java/blob/master/chapters/docker-vs-kubernetes.adoc

-Overall, Kubernetes wins for now
+Overall, Kubernetes wins for now.

+Another solution is Mesos: targeted at larger scale deployments, but should be considered anyhow.

 ### kubectl
 Script that controls the Kubernetes cluster manager.